Damen station (CTA Blue Line): Operations

 Unlike other elevated railroads at the time, the Metropolitan did not sell tickets for passengers to present to staff; instead customers gave their nickel to the station agent to record in a registry, a practice similar to streetcars.
 This practice was ultimately adopted by the other elevateds.
 As late as 1960, there was no fare control at the station besides the station agent.
 Originally, station agents were on duty 24 hours a day; conductors were used on the Logan Square, Humboldt Park, and Northwest branches to instead collect fares on trains during night and off-peak hours from 1931 through 1937, except for the Northwest branch in 1935.
 They returned to the Milwaukee branch in 1950, and continued in use until 1995.
 Turnstiles were added to the station by 1985.

-Unlike the competing Lake Street Elevated, which provided smoking and non-smoking cars, all of the Metropolitan's cars originally allowed smoking.
+Unlike the competing Lake Street Elevated, which provided smoking cars at some times but not at others, all of the Metropolitan's motor cars originally allowed smoking.
 Smoking was banned by the city across "L" facilities and in streetcars in response to a 1918 influenza outbreak, a prohibition that has remained in force ever since.

 Neighborhood and connections

 Milwaukee Avenue had been a bustling commercial district in the area since the 1870s, underpinning a community of German and Scandinavian immigrants.
 The construction of the "L" in the area, and Robey station in particular, has been said to have divided the "first" and "second phases" of development on the street, the first phase dating from the 1871 Great Chicago Fire and the second continuing until the Wall Street Crash of 1929.
 The "second phase" of development spurred on by the "L" allowed for businesses to diversify and specialize, such that the district was considered "a city within the city".
 Poles replaced Germans and Scandinavians starting in the 1890s, and Jews began to settle in the first decades of the 20th century.
 At the same time, middle-class skilled tradesmen gave way to a more working-class neighborhood.
 Nevertheless, property values on Milwaukee Avenue continued rising, doubling between 1911 and 1912.
 Banks and office buildings came in the interwar period, such as the 12-story Northwest Tower in 1928.
 Action was taken to ensure cleanliness and modernity of the district in 1927, which included streetlight improvements, the ban of sidewalk peddling, and the standardization of signage.
 The Great Depression and World War II interrupted the flow of immigrants to the area, causing it to decline.
-By 1985, the O'Hare branch around Damen and Western was considered one of the most dangerous on the entire "L" system.
 Revitalization started in the 1990s and Milwaukee Avenue is once again a busy shopping area.